DemocracyEarth/wallet/README.md

     $ DEPLOY_HOSTNAME=us-east-1.galaxy-deploy.meteor.com meteor deploy yourserver.com --settings=config/production/settings.json
     ```

-0. **Start a revolution**
+0. **Start a Revolution**

-    Persuade members of any organization you belong to (a corporation, nonprofit, college, club, open source project, anything) to try sovereign governance and tell us about it so we can learn and improve it.
+    Persuade members of any organization you belong to try sovereign governance.
+[Tell us about it](mailto:hello@democracy.earth) so we can learn and improve our work.
+We are happy to work with any kind of institutional arrangement including corporations, nonprofits, colleges, clubs and open source projects.

 ## Demos